 Cut out a shape but leave the cutter in place.
 Using your fingers, remove the dough around the edges of the cutter.
 Slide a metal spatula under the cutter and cut shape and place on a parchment lined baking sheet.
 Remove the cutter.
 Done!

 Repeat with the remaining dough, spacing the cookies about an inch or so apart on the cookie sheet.

 You can use any size or style of cookie cutter, but bake shapes that are all similar in size.
 I was able to get exactly two dozen cookies using a ginger person cutter measuring about 3 inches (7.5 cm) long and 2 inches (5 cm) wide.

-Bake the cookies in a preheated 350F (175C) oven for 9 to 10 minutes (for medium cookies; more or less time, depending on size).
+Bake the cookies in the preheated oven for 9 to 10 minutes (for medium cookies; more or less time, depending on size).
 The cookies will be light golden brown and just set (the surfaces should look dry).